azashikdev/azashikdev/README.md

 ## 👨‍💻 About Me

 - 🔭 I’m currently working on a self-project called **Lexdata**.
-- 🌱 I’m currently learning more about [New Technologies or Skills You're Exploring].
+- 🌱 I’m currently learning more about New Technologies
 - 👯 I’m looking to collaborate on React projects.
 - 💬 Ask me about HTML, CSS, JavaScript, React, and WordPress.
 - 📫 How to reach me: [azashikdev@gmail.com](mailto:azashikdev@gmail.com)